feathersjs/feathers/quick-start.md

 ### Feathers client

+[feathers-client]() is a JavaScript client that can connect to Feathers services either via REST (using jQuery.ajax, node-request or Superagent) or websockets (Socket.io and Primus).
+That makes it possible to use

 ### Testing the connection

 To test the connection, we can create an `index.html` file in the same folder.
 The example page will connect to SocketIO, create a new Todo and also log when any Todo has been created, updated or patched: